autistic-symposium/ml-complex-networks/MLNet/supervisioned_learning/svm/README.md

 Multiclassification
 -------------------

-Weimplement the “one-against-one” approach (Knerr et al., 1990) for multi- class classification.
+We implement the “one-against-one” approach (Knerr et al., 1990) for multi- class classification.
 If n_class is the number of classes, then: n_class * (n_class - 1) / 2
 classifiers are constructed and each one trains data from two classes: